DIKW pyramid: Knowledge as processed

 One of Boulding's definitions for knowledge had been "a mental structure" and Cleveland described knowledge as "the result of somebody applying the refiner's fire to [information], selecting and organizing what is useful to somebody".
 A 2007 text describes knowledge as "information connected in relationships".

 Knowledge as procedural

 Zeleny defines knowledge as "know-how" (i.e., procedural knowledge), and also "know-who" and "know-when", each gained through "practical experience".
 "Knowledge ... brings forth from the background of experience a coherent and self-consistent set of coordinated actions.".
 Further, implicitly holding information as descriptive, Zeleny declares that "Knowledge is action, not a description of action."

-Ackoff, likewise, described knowledge as the "application of data and information", which "answers 'how' questions", that is, "know-how".
+Ackoff, likewise, described knowledge as the "application of data and information", which "answers 'how' questions", that is, in Rowley's view, "know-how".